Gabrielle Union and Jessica Alba on How Far Hollywood Hasn’t Come

 Earlier this month, Jessica Alba and Gabrielle Union sat down for an interview with us to discuss their storied Hollywood careers as two women of color who were starring in their own show, L.A.’s Finest.
 Shortly after the interview, Spectrum announced it had canceled the series after two seasons.
 But this news has made the interview, which airs at Vulture Festival tonight, somehow even more relevant.
 Early in the conversation, when asked how Hollywood has opened opportunities for women of color, Union laughed a little bit.
 “There’s more because there’s more channels, so there’s that, so I can’t say that there’s not technically more opportunity,” she said.
 “But when you talk about who is in positions of power, who has the ability to green-light something, who has the ability to help get someone paid, who has the ability to keep something on the air or yank it off, those numbers drop all the way down.
-And we are underindexed on positions of power that control this town.”
+And we are under-indexed on positions of power that control this town.”
 Alba added that she couldn’t name a current film or TV show with Latinx people represented in lead roles.
 Within a week of saying that, the show Alba and Union star in would be yanked off the air.

 But this is a battle both stars have become accustomed to fighting.
 When discussing their early careers, Union talked about how she started working during a golden age of Black Hollywood: when networks like UPN, the WB, and Fox each had multiple shows starring Black performers.
 “When they were just beginning, they made their marks off the back of Black shows, and so there were more opportunities,” Union said.
 “But then it was like, zhoom, like the floor dropped out, and there were, ya know, one great role a year for everybody, and so if you happened to get that one role that year, or got some big opportunity, you were the one Black girl on the cover of a magazine that year.
 Yeah, you felt like the weight of the world, because you had to be completely perfect.”